api3dao/api3-contracts/README.md

 ## What are vestings for?

 1. Partners, investors, etc. receive tokens that will be vested after a time period
-2. Inflationary staking rewards are vested after `inflationVestingPeriod` (default=52, governable)
+2. Inflationary staking rewards are vested after `rewardVestingPeriod` (default=52, governable)

 ## What are IOUs for?